AustinGil/presentations/make-div.md

 <v-click>

-With the IP address the browser can prepare a packet for TCP/IP.
+With the IP, browser can prepare packet.
 </v-click>